nabilah-h-s/NSL/Design Patterns/README.md

  ## [Builder Pattern](https://github.com/haliban25/NSL/blob/main/Design%20Patterns/builderPattern/builderPatternExplanation.md)
 The builder pattern is a design pattern designed to provide a flexible solution to various object creation problems in object-oriented programming.
 The intent of the Builder design pattern is to separate the construction of a complex object from its representation.

-The Builder design pattern solves problems like:
+The Builder design pattern solves problems like :
 - How can a class (the same construction process) create different representations of a complex object?
 - How can a class that includes creating a complex object be simplified?

  ## [Prototype Pattern](https://github.com/haliban25/NSL/blob/main/Design%20Patterns/prototypePattern/prototypePatternExplanation.md)
  The Prototype pattern is generally used when we have an instance of the class (prototype) and we'd like to create new objects by just copying the prototype.
 One of the ways we can implement this pattern in Java is by using the clone() method.
 To do this, we'd implement the Cloneable interface.
 When we're trying to clone, we should decide between making a shallow or a deep copy.

-When to use Prototype Pattern
+When to use Prototype Pattern :
 - When the process of making an object is expensive or takes a long time.
 - When the client application must be unaware of the creation of an object.
 - When you need to keep the number of classes in your application to a minimum level.